Exceptional rains in drought-struck northern Italy kill 8, cancel Formula One Grand Prix

 In Croatia, hundreds of soldiers and rescue teams continued bringing food and other necessities to people in flood-hit areas who have been isolated in their homes.
 No casualties have been reported so far.

-This story has been corrected to show that the last name of the Italian Civilian Protection Minister is Musumeci, not Musemeci.
-A previous version was corrected to show that Meloni was en route to Japan, not coming home.
+Previous versions of this story have been corrected to show that the last name of the Italian Civilian Protection Minister is Musumeci, not Musemeci, and that Meloni was en route to Japan, not coming home.